Noncontact friction: Role of phonon damping and its nonuniversality: Theory and Simulation: Quantitative Comparison

 Consequently, our simulation results are to be compared to the following predictions for the friction tensor,

 which thus apply in the limit $\omega\to 0$.
 Here, the viscosity $\eta$ is replaced by the damping coefficient $\gamma$ using the relation given in~\cref{eq:dcrel}.
-We thus use the terms viscosity and damping coefficient interchangeably.
+We thus use the terms viscosity and damping coefficient interchangeably. { Also note that the units used in simulations measure length in terms of lattice spacing $a$, mass in terms of $M$ (mass of atoms), and time in units of $\tau$, the Lennard-Jones time unit, which is derived from the energy unit (in our case from the system temperature $\kb T$, see~\cref{ap:simulation} for the details of the simulation units.).
+Simulation units are indicated by [s.u.].}

 Let us first discuss the height dependence of the friction tensor~\cref{eq:dfriction_results} in relation to material properties.
 The parallel component of the friction tensor $\Gamma_{xx}$ is given by a single power law, i.e., here $\propto h^{-7}$, since it only picks up the viscous contribution due to phonon damping.
 The perpendicular component $\Gamma_{zz}$, on the contrary, shows two distinct power laws.
 At a larger height $h$, it is dominated by the elastic contribution due to phonon radiation, signified by $h^{-6}$, whereas at a smaller height, it is so by the viscous contribution with $h^{-7}$.
 A crossover height is estimated to be $h^*=\frac{\zvis(b,n)}{2\zela(b)\rho}\frac{\eta}{\ct'}$ or at $h^*=1.56\frac{\gamma}{\ct'}$ in the simulations with the given parameters.